LBNL-ETA/FMLC/docs/baseclass.md

 ### get_output
 Get the outputs of the model.
 Argument `keys` is a list of the outputs to be returned.
 If `keys == []` then all outputs are returned.

+## Clarification
+`self.input` and `self.output` are used to store the newest input & output, while `self.storage` is used to store the history/logs of the input & output values.

 ## Full Example
 ---
 ``` python